SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 That's all you need to do for syncing within the editor to work.
 To perform interactive queries against the graph, once the graph is Active, click 'Manage' and then on the next page, click 'Open Browser'.
 If you're unfamiliar with the browser or Neo4j in general, check out the [docs](https://neo4j.com/developer/neo4j-browser/).

+Optional Steps:
-To install the ESCO TTL file into Neo4J there are a number of steps that need to be followed and executed, for more information on how to do this view [Neo4J Setup](https://skillsfundingagency.atlassian.net/wiki/spaces/DFC/pages/1491501074/SPIKE+RDF+hosting+-+Neo4j+cluster) on Confluence
+To link data to ESCO you will need to install the ESCO TTL file into Neo4J, there are a number of steps that need to be followed and executed, for more information on how to do this view [Neo4J Setup](https://skillsfundingagency.atlassian.net/wiki/spaces/DFC/pages/1491501074/SPIKE+RDF+hosting+-+Neo4j+cluster) on Confluence.
+(This link is only available to Internal users)

 #### Create Content Database